 - Pete Wentz, from 2005-2009.
 There's a reason he got pegged as the "teen heartthrob of the band", it wasn't even intentional on his part.

-- Real-Person Fic: Scores of slash on Livejournal.
+- Real-Person Fic: Scores of slash on Livejournal and beyond.
 Patrick/Pete (also known as Peterick) is the OTP of many, and much of it shockingly well written.

 - Patrick doesn't mind people making fanfic or shipping.
 What he does mind is constantly getting questions about it on Twitter.
 This is done usually done by people who don't know about his prior tweets stating his opinion, people trolling for validation by way of a reply instead of asking a proper question, and, well, trolls.
 Pete probably gives the less cares about shipping than the actual band, what with him deliberately being a Ship Tease but... just ask the band questions about things that don't involve shipping and fanfic in general.
 The band (and fanfic writers) will be grateful.

 - They've been having this thrown at them since From Under The Cork Treenote , though the accusations really started to pick up around Infinity on Highnote .
 Fall Out Boy's tendency for Genre Roulette and adapting to the pop music landscape over the years leads to the brunt of the accusations, mostly from fans of their first two albums, which were straightforward pop punk albums.
 Post-hiatus specific accusations of this come from experimenting with orchestration and synths, which some feel is at the expense of their main instrumentation, similar to prior complaints about the use of drum machines on Folie a Deux.